Is it time to say goodbye to your WordPress website?

 Maybe it’s time for a fresh start, or perhaps you want to distance yourself from the kind of content you used to create—whatever your reasons, you probably won’t want your abandoned website hanging around on the Internet forever.

 In this article, I’ll show you how to permanently delete your WordPress website, regardless of whether you created your site via WordPress.com or WordPress.org.
-And, if you got carried away and created multiple WordPress.com websites, then I’ll also be showing you how to delete all of these sites simultaneously, by cancelling your WordPress account.
+And, if you got carried away and created multiple WordPress.com websites, then I’ll also show you how to delete all of these sites simultaneously, by cancelling your WordPress account.

 WordPress.com vs. WordPress.org: What’s the Difference?